-As part of its decision-making process, the Committee requests and reviews relevant market data regarding executive compensation levels, Company performance, and the relative relationship between executive pay and Company performance.
-However, the Committee views this data as one of many inputs to its decision-making process, which also includes other assessments of the Company's performance, assessments of each executive's performance, significant changes in roles and responsibilities, internal pay equity among executives, and retention considerations.
+As part of its decision-making process, the Committee requests and reviews relevant market data regarding executive officer compensation levels, Company performance, and the relative relationship between executive officer pay and Company performance.
+However, the Committee views this data as one of many inputs into its decision-making process, which also includes other assessments of the Company's performance, assessments of each executive officer's performance, the need to address unforeseen challenges, significant changes in roles and responsibilities, internal pay equity among executive officers, and retention considerations.

-Each year, the Committee reviews and considers an executive compensation study prepared by Willis Towers Watson, additional compensation survey data provided by management, and internal equity information.
-The executive compensation study is generally completed in the fourth quarter of the year and is used to inform the Committee's decisions regarding the subsequent year's compensation.
-Accordingly, the relevant study and market information reviewed by the Committee with regard to 2019 officer compensation was prepared in October 2018 and presented to the Committee in the fourth quarter of 2018.
-We refer to this study as the "2018 Study."
-The Committee reconsidered the 2018 Study for continued applicability at the January 2019 meeting.
-As in prior years, the 2018 Study assessed both the competitiveness of pay levels and the alignment of pay with Company performance.
+Each year, the Committee reviews and considers an executive officer compensation study prepared by Willis Towers Watson, additional compensation data provided by management, and internal equity information.
+The executive officer compensation study is typically completed in the fourth quarter of the fiscal year and is used to inform the Committee's decisions regarding the subsequent fiscal year's compensation.
+Accordingly, the relevant study and market information reviewed by the Committee with regard to fiscal 2022 officer compensation was presented to the Committee in the fourth quarter of fiscal 2021.
+We refer to this study as the "2021 Study."
+The Committee reconsidered the 2021 Study for continued applicability at its first quarter 2022 meetings.
+As in prior years, the 2021 Study assessed both the competitiveness of pay levels, generally and by some specific positions, as well as the alignment of pay with Company performance.

-The Company's 2019 compensation peer group, which is described in more detail below, had median revenues, based on the latest figures available at the time the 2018 Study was prepared, of \$278.7 million and median market capitalization as of June 2018, of \$1,070.7 million.
-In addition to using officer pay information as disclosed by companies in the compensation peer group, the 2018 Study used survey data drawn from three compensation surveys of U.S. companies, including biotech and healthcare companies, with targeted revenues of \$151.5-\$501.0 million (with a median of \$278.7 million), in order to approximate the Company's estimated revenue for 2019.
-With respect to all NEOs included in the 2018 Study, the data in the study was an even blend of the 2019 peer group and the survey information.
-In each case, Willis Towers Watson trended the compensation data forward to January 1, 2019 by a factor of 3.0%.
-We refer to the blended 2019 peer group and survey compensation data for all NEOs as the "2019 Peer Group Information."
+The Company's 2022 compensation peer group, which is described in more detail below, had median revenues, based on the latest figures available at the time the 2021 Study was prepared, of \$278.1 million and median market capitalization as of June 2021 of \$1.25 billion.
+In addition to using officer pay information as disclosed by companies in the compensation peer group, the 2021 Study used survey data drawn from two compensation surveys of U.S. companies, including medical device and healthcare companies with targeted revenues of \$200 million - \$1 billion, in order to approximate the Company's estimated revenue for 2022.
+With respect to all NEOs included in the 2021 Study, the data in the study was a blend of the 2021 peer group and the survey information.
+In each case, Willis Towers Watson trended the compensation data forward to January 1, 2022 by a factor of 3.0%.
+We refer to the blended 2021 peer group and survey compensation data for all NEOs as the "2022 Peer Group Information."

-The following peer companies were used for the 2018 Study:
+The following peer companies were used for the 2021 Study.